Accessible elements

 How to fix

-To address issues related to Accessible interactive elements, ensure that all interactive elements are properly integrated into the accessibility tree.
+To address issues related to Accessible elements, ensure that all interactive elements are properly integrated into the accessibility tree.
 Here’s how you can do this across different platforms:

 - Ensure accessibility properties are set correctly: Make sure that interactive elements are not excluded from the accessibility tree by default properties or custom implementations.